All Episodes

 And the fact that the media stopped the presses.

-So, woo, and that Pat Buchanan, whoo, this sounds Reagan-esque, is the greatest illustration of where the modern day Democrat Party is when it comes to protecting this country.
+So, whoa, and that Pat Buchanan, whoa, this sounds Reagan-esque, is the greatest illustration of where the modern-day Democrat Party is when it comes to protecting this country.

-Well, I'm awfully glad I called so that you could add all that clarification to that, because that uh I I see what you mean by that.
+Well, I'm awfully glad I called so that you could add all that clarification to that because I see what you mean by that.

-And uh even though I still don't like her, and uh you you put much more context into your reason for saying that.
+And even though I still don't like her, and you put much more context into your reason for saying that.

 Well, that's why.